m1cr0man/docker-netbooter/README.md

 Environment variables:

 - `DOMAINNAME`: Domain to pass to clients via DHCP
-- `DNSSERVERS`: Space separated list of DNS servers
+- `DNSSERVERS`: Comma separated list of DNS servers
 - `NETPREFIX`: The first 3 digits of the IPv4 address range you want to serve.
 No trailing dot.
 - `RANGESTART`: The first IP address to serve.
 Prefixed with the `NETPREFIX`
 - `RANGEEND`: The last IP address to serve.
 Prefixed with the `NETPREFIX`